scriptingxss/owasp-fstm/README.md

 ![](.gitbook/assets/EMBA_02.png)

-While testing the firmware all the results and the current status is shown in the terminal.
-As a typical scan will run in threaded mode (*-t parameter*), this output is somehow mixed and not very easy to analyze.
-For further analysis it is recommend to use the generated text based log files in the log directory and a web report (*-W parameter*).
+While testing the firmware, all the results and the current status is shown live in the terminal.
+As a typical scan will run in threaded mode (*-t parameter*), this output is somehow scrambled and not very easy to analyze.
+For further analysis it is recommend to use the generated text based log files in the log directory and the web report (*-W parameter*).
 After finishing the firmware scan, *EMBA* shows a summary of the results in the terminal:

 ![](.gitbook/assets/EMBA_03.png)